 It is this last love I want to speak of today.

-I want to continue to highlight the God of whom we and I want to speak on the passage from 1 John 4:8 - God is love.
+I want to continue to highlight the God of whom we serve, and I want to speak on the passage from 1 John 4:8 - God is love.

 What kind of love?